How Much to Remove Artex Ceiling?

 Decorating

-Some fresh paint and wallpaper can really transform your space, and the old fashioned Artex will be but a distant memory.
+Some fresh paint and new wallpaper can really transform your space, and the old fashioned Artex will be but a distant memory.

 White artex removal